 Brick does not lend itself easily to carving, but both Mon and Burman used them, usually overlaying them with stucco, both for architectural detail (especially the Pediment), but rarely for figural sculptures.
-In the Nat-Hlaung-Gyaung, the standing Visnus on the inner corridor are carved in brick.
+In the Nat-Hlaung-Gyaung, the standing Visnus on the inner corridor is carved in brick.

 At Pagan, stone was very rarely used for whole the buildings except in Kyaukse on the edge of the hills and only in the older monuments of the Mon period.
 King Kyanzittha’s Library was perhaps the only known building east of the Arakan Yaraa wholly built of stone.
 Stone was also commonly used to strengthen brick work, especially on the corners and arches.

-After the Pagan period Myanmar turned away from the influence of India and was directed more to the Far East for inspiration.
-Their architecture was then influenced by the Chinese, examples of this influence can be found in Mekkhaya, Sagaing, Amarapura and Ava, but due to the poor quality of workmanship most are in ruins.
+After the Pagan period, Myanmar turned away from the influence of India and was directed more to the Far East for inspiration.
+Their architecture was then influenced by the Chinese, examples of this influence can be found in Mekkhaya, Sagaing, Amarapura and Ava, but due to the poor quality of workmanship, most are in ruins.

-From the 15th century there developed a more important distinctive feature in architecture commonly referred to as the Pagoda period.
-The most famous example of this is the Shwedagon Pagoda, the Palace of Mandalay and the Monasteries in Mandalay such as the Queens Golden monastery.
+From the 15th century, there developed a more important distinctive feature in architecture commonly referred to as the Pagoda period.
+The most famous example of this is the Shwedagon Pagoda, the Palace of Mandalay and the Monasteries in Mandalay such as the Queens Golden Monastery.